INFORMATION FOR PARENTS

 BELL TIMES / SCHOOL HOURS

-The school is supervised from 8am (when the first bus arrives) until 3.15pm daily when the last bus departs.
+The school is supervised from 8am (when the first bus arrives) until 3.20pm daily..
 There is no guaranteed supervision for the children out of these hours, as teachers are using the time for classroom preparation purposes.

 Classes commence 9.00 am